jequihua/ecohealth/README.md

 A BN also requires a set of arcs in order to be fully specified, this can be done using an adjacency matrix, which is provided in the example data.

-### 3.- Fit bayesian network (fit_bn.R)
+### 3.- Fit BN (ecohealth.py)

-Once the adjacency matrix is devised it's time to fit the model.

-The same folders mentioned in 1.- must be associated to the bayesian network model.
-In this script, all the rasters are loaded into a raster brick, and then converted into a data frame where each raster becomes a column.

-The network is fit using this data frame.
+The BN must now be fitted on the data from which there is evidence of some level of ecosystem health.
+Currenly can only be performed using the Expectation Maximization algorithm.

-### 4.- Predict IE over the region of interest (predict_with_bn.R)
+### 4.- Predict ecosystem health over the region of interest (ecohealth.py)

-Once the model fit is complete, the model can use the full data frame to produce an IE map of the region.
+Once the model fit is complete, the model can use the full data frame to produce an ecosystem health map of the region.